-However, AR 15s don't make mass shooters, and gun violence, in general, is a matter of public and societal health rather than merely a problem with guns.
-Politicians are using fear when they call it an assault weapon and assault rifle, and when they point to mass shootings as a reason to ban AR 15s.
+However, AR-15s don't make mass shooters, and gun violence, in general, is a matter of public and societal health rather than merely a problem with guns.
+Politicians use fear when they call it an assault weapon and assault rifle and point to mass shootings as a reason to ban AR-15s.
 There is no single, easy solution here.

 Why Politicians Like the AR 15

 So why do politicians like the AR-15?
 It's not just about self-defense, although when discussing gun legislation, that's one of the primary topics.
 Many politicians also see a slippery slope into a far stricter interpretation of the Second Amendment that would deprive Americans of many kinds of guns, including the AR-15.

 Gun legislation is, in and of itself, a very hot-button issue.
 Politicians on all sides use the AR-15 as an example of the reasons for and against stricter gun laws.
 Many politicians point to its popularity, versatility, ease of use, and American symbolism when arguing against a ban.

 The United States is a federal constitutional republic, and the government is supposed to represent the people's will.
 Unfortunately, sometimes, politicians must make unpopular choices because they must also do what's in the people's best interests.